ivanpointer/CLI/README.md

 1. **FromArgs**: This function is used to create a new instance of `Arguments` from the given `string[] args` which are intended to be recieved from the command line in the `Main` function.
 The `FromArgs` function allows the implementer to optionally supply an escape character and an ignore case setting.  `escapeChar` is the escape character that is used to signify the command and argument names.
 The escape character is defaulted to `/`.
 Command and argument names are prefixed with this value, whereas value arguments are not.
 The `ignoreCase` attribute is used to control whether the command and argument names are case insensitive.
 This defaults to true, indicating that the command and argument names are to be treated in a case insensitive manner.
 2. **FormatArgumentName**: This function is used to format a given argument name into the format expected on the command line using the provided escape character.
 The static version of this function allows you to specify the `escapeChar` used for the argument name.
 The instance version of this function uses the escape character assigned to this instance of `Arguments`

+### Arguments Parsing
+Take a look at the following example argument line:

+`/Command /FirstArgument firstValue /ImAFlag /ThirdArgument "third argument value" /ImAList listval1 listval2 3 /ImAnotherFlag`

+The things to note:

+1. The command and arguments are preceeded, or escaped by the escape character.
+2. The first argument is expected to be escaped and signifies the command.
+It will be included in the arguments as a flag in the function body of the commands.
+3. Arguments that are not followed by a value are added as flags.
+I.E. `IsFlag` is set to `true`.
+4. Spaces can be included in argument values by escaping them with quotes.
+5. Arguments followed by multiple values will be converted to a single argument with the values assigned to the `Values` member of the argument.

 ## Using Delegate Functions
 The first approach allows for a simpler, slimmer solution and is best suited for smaller console apps that are just used to do just a few small tasks.
 Everything can be contained inside the `Main` method of `Program.cs`.
 Let's get right down to it: